-5 LEGAL IMPLICATIONS
+5. LEGAL IMPLICATIONS

-- 5.1 The amended Pay Policy Statement 2018/19 meets the requirements of the Localism Act 2011. - 5.2 The Council was required by Sections 38-39 of the Localism Act 2011 to approve and publish its first pay policy statement by 31 March 2012 for the financial year 2012-13 and annually thereafter.
+5.1 The amended Pay Policy Statement 2018/19 meets the requirements of the Localism Act 2011.

+5.2 The Council was required by Sections 38-39 of the Localism Act 2011 to approve and publish its first pay policy statement by 31 March 2012 for the financial year 2012-13 and annually thereafter.
 Any changes during the year have to be approved by full Council.
 Failure to do so would be contrary to the Council's statutory duty under the Localism Act and could result in a number of adverse steps against it including judicial review for failing to comply with statutory duties.

-6 RISK MANAGEMENT
+6. RISK MANAGEMENT

-Table 3: Impact of risk and mitigation
+Table 3: Risk

-Risks Uncontrolled Risk Controls Controlled Risk Failure to approve the revised Pay Policy Statement at Council on 20 February 2018, results in High.
+Risk Uncontrolled Risk Controls Controlled Risk Failure to approve the revised Pay Policy Statement at Council on 20 February 2018, results in contravention of the council's obligations under the Localism Act.
+High.
 Statement approved at Council 20 February 2018.
 Low.